 ROBINSON, W. LETTER, 1810.
 0.1 cu. ft.
 Pittsylvania County, Virginia, slave owner.
 Letter to Botetourt

 County, Virginia, man about slaves Robinson sent him.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms88-068.

 ROCKBRIDGE COUNTY, VIRGINIA, LEGAL DOCUMENT FOR BASTARDY.
 LEGAL DOCUMENT, 1873.
 0.1 cu. ft.
 This legal document details the process by which Mary McDowell, an "unmarried colored woman," names the father of her bastard child.
 The Justice of the Peace orders the father to make payments in support of his child.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-093.

 ROCK, GEORGE W. CORRESPONDENCE, 1863-1865.
 0.1 cu. ft.
 Craig County, Virginia resident; private in Company D, 22nd Regiment, Virginia Infantry.
 Collection consists of six letters from Pvt.
 George W. Rock to a "Miss Ardelia" written between December 1863 and February 1865. < ahref="http://ead.lib.virginia.edu/vivaxtf/view?docId=vt/viblbv01028.xml" target="_blank">Finding aid available online.
 Ms2012-027.

 ROCK ISLAND LINES.
 INSURANCE BOOKLET, 1926.
 0.1 cu. ft.
 Company composed of the Chicago, Rock Island and Pacific Railroad and the Chicago, Rock Island and Gulf Railway.
 Booklet promoting and describing the company's employee insurance plan.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-041.

 ROCKWELL INTERNATIONAL, COLLINS GENERAL AVIATION DIVISION.
 BROCHURES, 1979-1984.
 0.2 cu. ft.
 Nine brochures from the Collins General Aviation Division of Rockwell International contain information regarding various products of the Division, such as Electronic Flight Instrument systems and Weather Radar systems.
 Archives of American Aerospace Exploration.
 Ms94-012.

 RODECK, MELITA (1914- ).
 PAPERS, 1953-84, n.d.
 1.7 cu. ft.
+International Archive of Women in Architecture.
 Architect of Washington, D.C.
-Papers consist of numerous writings done or contributed to by Rodeck while she worked as architect for special research projects of the Office of Chief of Engineers, U.S. Army (1968-73); coordinator for architectural research for the U.S. Department of Housing and Urban Development (1973-80); and program manager of Radiological Emergency Preparedness Programs for the Federal Emergency Management Agency (1980-85).
-Also includes architectural drawings for several designs she worked on from 1953 to 1975.
-International Archive of Women in Architecture.
-Inventory available.
-Ms92-028.
+Papers consist of numerous writings done or contributed to by Rodeck while she worked as architect for special research projects of the Office of Chief of Engineers, U.S. Army (1968-1973); coordinator for architectural research for the U.S. Department of Housing and Urban Development (1973-1980); and program manager of Radiological Emergency Preparedness Programs for the Federal Emergency Management Agency (1980-1985).
+Also includes architectural drawings for several designs she worked on from 1949 to 1975 in her private practice.
+Finding aid available online.
+Ms1992-028

 ROGERS, JOHN C. (1907-1979).
 PHOTOGRAPHS, LETTER, c1930s-1975.
 0.1 cu. ft.
 Virginia writer, artist, and political activist.
 Collection includes letter from Dee Brown (September 10, 1975) and photographs, including photographs of Zora Neale Hurston at New York Times Book Fair (November 1937); Dee and Sally Brown; Jack Rogers in Harper's Ferry, West Virginia by Carl Nyquist; 1930s Hunger Marchers in Washington, D. C.; and Spanish Civil War demonstration in Lafayette Park, Washington, D.C.
 Ms 2001-010.